Vasily Chapayev: Private life

 In 1908 Chapayev became acquainted with Pelageya Metelina, who was 18.
 Although his father didn't approve of their relations, Chapayev married her.
 They lived together for 6 years, and had three children, one of whom was Klavdiya Chapayeva.
 Though there was no official divorce, in 1917 Chapayev started living with the widow of his deceased fellow-soldier Pyotr Kishkertsev.
-Curiously enough, her name was also Pelageya.
+Her name was also Pelageya.
 Chapayev adopted both of her children.
 Currently the only relative that remains is his great-great-granddaughter Vasilisa Chapayeva, with her parents Yevgenia Chapayeva and Viktor Pecherin.